zaps166/QMPlay2/README.md

 ## Spherical view

-QMPlay2 supports spherical view on OpenGL video output.
+QMPlay2 supports spherical view on OpenGL and Vulkan video outputs.
 You can watch e.g. YouTube spherical videos by pressing "Ctrl+3".
 You can also enable it from the menu: "Playback->Video filters->Spherical view".

 ## ALSA